-It's funny how time flies.
-You blink once and suddenly progress 5 years having not laid a finger on your personal website at all.
-Oh well, that's "agency life" for you 🤷♂️
+It’s funny how time flies.
+You blink once and suddenly progress 5 years having not touched your personal website at all.
+Oh well, that’s “agency life” for you 🤷♂️

 Recently though, I’ve found the drive to experiment with new tech and for a front-end developer the perfect place to do that is your personal website.
 So behold: a completely new version of jochemkeller.nl!

 Well, in a general sense.
 It’s like when Apple states they’ve built the best iPhone they’ve ever built; it’s more or less the same design, but a lot has changed under the hood.